archinarula/Group-5-Project/README_AISHA.md

         -   What is the current level of SARS-CoV-2 (coronavirus) transmission in the community?
         -   Are we doing enough testing for the amount of people who are getting infected?

-Weather: A combination of variables like daily Average Temperature,Average Precipitation .
+2. Weather metrics: A combination of variables like daily Average Temperature,Average Precipitation .
     -   Average daily temparture in celsius: Avg_Temperature
     -   Average daily percepitation: Avg_Precipitation